 (Part 2 of the 3-part interview will be made available within the next few days)

-“No Sean, they’re not sexual predators.
-We’re talking about Starcraft 2!”
+"No Sean, I’m not in a cult.
+We’re playing Starcraft 2!"

 I had played a couple of RTS(Real-Time Strategy) games before Starcraft 2.
 Age of Empires 2 and Warcraft 3 were my first real forays into the game genre.
 They were both creative, fun and extremely well-designed games that brought a lot to the table.
 However, like many other games, you sit down, play it until you get bored and then move on to whatever is cool to play with your friends at the time.